Xilinx/Vitis-Tutorials/Hardware_Acceleration/Design_Tutorials/01-convolution-tutorial/README.md

 tar -xvzf  conv_tutorial_files.tar.gz
 ```

-**NOTE** : VITIS_TUTORIAL_REPO_PATH is the local directory path where git repo is cloned.
+>**NOTE:** VITIS_TUTORIAL_REPO_PATH is the local directory path where the git repo is cloned.

 #### Setting Up the Vitis Tool

-Setup the application build and runtime environment using the following commands as per your local installation:
+Set up the application build and runtime environment using the following commands as per your local installation:

 ```bash
 source <XILINX_VITIS_INSTALL_PATH>/settings64.sh